How to use the command 'gdaladdo' (with examples)

 Explanation:

-• path/to/input.tif: Specifies the path to the input raster dataset for which overview images should be built.
+• path/to/input.tif: This is the path to the input raster dataset for which the overview images are being created.
+“Input.tif” represents the file that you want to optimize by creating overview layers.

 Related Posts